 While QR Codes, Chat Links, and Website buttons are great ways to get your existing customers to find your LINE Business Account, hardcore LINE users are likely to search for your company in-app.

 If a LINE user is already chatting with companies through their LINE Official Accounts, they will likely search for your company in-app when they want to chat with you.
 This process works slightly differently with Unverified, Verified, and Premium Accounts.

 Verified & Premium Accounts are searchable by display name and ID.
 Premium accounts do have one advantage though.
-Customers have to add the LINE Official Account as a LINE friend before they can message it.
+Customers have to add a LINE Official Account as a LINE friend before they can message them.
 This will add companies posts to their feed.

 LINE for Business: LINE Ads Platform

 LINE Ads can be used to funnel LINE Users to your LINE Official Account as well as several other goals.
 With LINE Ads you can go further than chatting with your existing customers, you can find new customers at scale.